DmitriyAndriyanov/js-cheat-sheet/README.md

 ## Project Structure
 ````
 ├── src              #The folder for developers, in which all the source codes of the project are located
-├── public           #A folder that contains optimized finished pages with all the necessary resources
+├── docs             #A folder that contains optimized finished pages with all the necessary resources
 ├── gulpfile.js      #File with gulp tasks
 └── package.json     #File with dependencies
 ````